wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft     draft-wkumari-dnsop-extended-error       January 2015

+   registry), but is extensible via the IANA registry to allow additional error codes to be defined in the future.

    The R (Retry) flag provides a hint (or suggestion) as to what the receiver may want to do with this annotated error.
 The mechanism is